 Our countryside tour ended at Tonle Sap, the largest freshwater lake in Southeast Asia.
 During monsoon season, this lake significantly increases in size (56% increase in length, 640% in surface area, and 8000%(!) in volume), so much so that the river that feeds the lake reverses flow.

 Tonle Sap marked the end of our Cambodian countryside excursion, which means there’s not much more to cover here other than Angkor Wat.
-But first, it is feet cleaning time!
+But before we go, it’s feet cleaning time!
 The fish in these pools eat the dead skin off people’s feet, a sensation that is pretty weird and very ticklish.
 Even so, doing this was fun!

 One last thing before we go.
 The food in Siem Reap, and all of Cambodia for that matter, wasn’t nearly as good as in Thailand.
 Except for the mango.
 They were so fresh and delicious!
 And the fish was pretty good too.

 Alright, enough beating around the bush.
-Up next, one of the greatest destinations in the world.
-Not just one of the greatest, one of the greatest of the greatest destinations in the world.
-I am talking of course about Angkor Wat!
+Up next, one of the greatest destinations in the world: Angkor Wat!